hatimmansor/Mission-to-Mars-Web-Scraping/README.md

-# Mission to Mars wWeb Scraping:
+# Mission to Mars Web Scraping:
 Web application that scrapes websites for data related to the mission to Mars In this project jupyter notebook file is used to build an offline code to get and test all the information that featched from https://redplanetscience.com/ web site. after getting an understanding the returned data structre, Flask is used to present and update that data.